Labirintami/doc/docs/tutorial/binding_components/step2.md

+---
-Step 2.
+sidebar_label: Step 2.
 Bind Window to Grid
----
-sidebar_label:
-title:
+title: Step 2.
+Bind Window to Grid
 ---

 To apply changes made in a grid row through the form in the window we need to process clicking on the "Apply" or "Cancel" buttons.